Ph.D. Degree Requirements

 Coursework

-Ph.D. students in Anthropology must complete 30 credit hours prior to completion of the Ph.D. qualifying exam.
+Students in Anthropology must complete 30 credit hours by the end of the semester of completion of the Ph.D.
+Qualifying Exam.
 No more than 6 hours of independent research or thesis credits (ANTH 896, ANTH 897, ANTH 898, ANTH 899, ANTH 996) may count toward the 30 hour total.

 Course List Code | Title | Hours |